LinoIten/mount-bookmark/README.md

 > **_Note:_**  Currently the only way to use Icons is to use the svg-path

-The names of should be fairly self-explanatory!
+The names of each attribute should be fairly self-explanatory!